 The Cannabullen Creek Waterfalls

-After the 2-hour walk through the mystical Misty Mountains, you can relax and admire the beauty of the Cannabullen Creek Waterfalls.
+After the 2-hour walk through the mystical Misty Mountains, you can relax and admire the beauty of the Cannabullen Creek waterfalls.

-Further downstream is the intimidating Cannabullen Falls spillway.
-You can’t really get to the cliff edge on the left side of the stream (the side you pop out on), so don’t try.
-Since there hadn’t been much rainfall and the stream was relatively gently, I decided to cross Cannabullen Creek further upstream near the stepping waterfalls.
-This allowed me to carefully walk around on the right banks to get to the cliff’s edge.
-If you’re not good with heights or if the stream is flowing hard, then don’t attempt this.
-Also, remember that this blog is an account of my trip, and you shouldn’t blindly copy what you read online.
+Since there hadn't been much rainfall and the stream was relatively gentle, I decided to cross Cannabullen Creek further upstream near the stepping waterfalls.
+This allowed me to carefully walk around on the right banks to get to the cliff's edge.

-Photos of Cannabullen Falls
+More Photos of Cannabullen Falls